 Don’t you realize that in a race everyone runs, but only one person gets the prize?
 So run to win! – 1 Corinthians 9:24 NLT

 Paul was a man who ran to win.
 He understood the reason behind Jesus’ calling of him.
 Yes, he had been called to be an apostle, a messenger of the good news of Jesus Christ.
-But, more importantly he had been called so that one day he might experience the sinless perfection promised to him by Jesus Christ and made possible by His sacrificial death on the cross.
-Which is why Paul said, “I press on to possess that perfection for which Christ Jesus first possessed me” (Philippians 3:12 NLT).
+But more importantly, he had been called so that one day he might experience the sinless perfection promised to him by Jesus Christ and made possible by His sacrificial death on the cross.
+This is why Paul said, “I press on to possess that perfection for which Christ Jesus first possessed me” (Philippians 3:12 NLT).
 Glorification is God’s goal for every believer, so it should be our goal as well.
 We should settle for nothing less than that for which Jesus Christ died, our ultimate transformation into His likeness, complete with a glorified body and a sinless, perfectly holy character.

 This entire passage is like a donut.
 Verses 12-17 and 20-21 surround verses 18-19.
-Those two verses form a kind of hole in the passage in which Paul places a negative example for the Philippians to avoid.
-In verse 17, Paul invites the Philippians to imitate him and to learn from anyone else in the church who follow his example.
+Those two verses in the middle form a kind of hole in the passage in which Paul places a negative example for the Philippians to avoid.
+In verse 17, Paul invites the Philippians to imitate him and to learn from anyone else in the church who follows his example.
 But then he warns of another group within the church whose behavior was not to be emulated.
 He describes these people in harsh terms, calling them “enemies of the cross of Christ” (Philippians 3:18 ESV).
 That’s not exactly politically correct terminology.
 But Paul sees these individuals as dangerous because their behavior was actually anti-gospel.
 Their lives were focused on the wrong thing.
 Rather than fixing their eyes on the prize to come, they were looking to enjoy all their blessings in this life.
 That is what Paul means when he states that “their god is their belly” (Philippians 3:19 ESV).
 They were all about satisfying their physical desires and appetites.
-They wanted to good life in this life, not the one to come.
+They wanted “the good life” in this life, not the one to come.
 They wanted heaven on earth.

 Rather than recognizing that Jesus had died so that they might live with the end in mind, with their hopes focused on their future glorification, they preferred to live in the moment.
-They lived with their minds set on earthly, rather than as citizens of heaven.
+They lived with their minds set on earthly things, rather than as citizens of heaven.
 And Paul states that “their end is destruction” (Philippians 3:19 ESV).
 In other words, what they had chosen to pursue was not going to produce what they were expecting.

 But Paul reminds the Philippians that their citizenship is in heaven.
 That is their destiny and their final destination.
 But Paul is emphasizing much more than a change of address.
 He is stressing a change that will take place in our nature.